A producer I’ve always wanted to try. And this is certainly atypical. I mean where can you find a chard with 12.2% abv nowadays.

 Did You Know?

 Montagne-Saint-Émilion is one of the four “satellite” appellations of Saint-Émilion, known for offering excellent value Bordeaux reds.
-Few estates here lean so heavily on Cabernet Sauvignon, which makes Palon stand out stylistically. — 3 days ago
+Few estates here lean so heavily on Cabernet Sauvignon, which makes Palon stand out stylistically. — a month ago